Guiding Information Sources

 Certainly, Robert is a founder, he founded Scouting, and Scouting was certainly the root from which Guiding grew, but is Olave a founder?
 Even the official histories and her own authorised biographies make it clear that she had absolutely no involvement in Scouting (and very limited knowledge of it) until she first met Robert Baden-Powell in January 1912 - almost 5 years after Scouting began - and she didn't become involved in Guiding in any way until 1916 - which was six years after Guiding started.
 So who was it who helped Robert start Guiding, designed the Guide uniform, passwords and badges, wrote the first Guide handbook, started Rosebuds, designed the Rosebud and Brownie uniforms and Promise Badges, travelled the length of the UK addressing public meetings and promoting Guiding, set up the headquarters and it's management committee, registered the units, and generally got things off the ground?
 It was Robert's only surviving sister, Miss Agnes Baden-Powell.
 Who seems to be the forgotten and overlooked heroine of Guiding history.
 Sadly, many people involved in Guiding have never heard of her, far less those outwith Guiding - and even those who have heard of her often have no idea quite how extensive her role was, and what a long list of achievements she had during the short time she was in charge of Guiding - or they mix her up with Olave.
 So it's clearly wrong to suggest that Robert and Olave were the founders - one could either say that Robert alone was the founder, or one could say that Robert and Agnes jointly were the founders.
-But clearly not Olave - although she certainly had a major and increasing role from 1916 onwards, her role was limited to moulding and adapting and developing what already existed - what Agnes and her committees had created and established - not founding the movement - a look at what survived for many years from Agnes's time shows that.
+But clearly not Olave - although she certainly had a major and increasing role from 1916 onwards, her role was limited to moulding and developing what already existed - what Agnes and her committee had created and established - not in any sense founding the movement - a look at what survived for many years from Agnes's time shows that.

 And as for the idea that the September 1909 Scout rally was Baden-Powell's first indication that girls had taken up Scouting?

 Well, firstly, in the Scout magazine of January 16 1909, in the first paragraph of his personal regular column, he wrote to thank the Boy Scouts for the Christmas cards he had received.
 The second paragraph was headed GIRL SCOUTS and read "Also I have had greetings from many Patrols of Girl Scouts, for which I am very grateful.
 They make me feel very guilty at not having yet found time to devise a scheme of Scouting better adapted for them; but I hope to get an early opportunity of starting upon it.
 In the meantime they seem to get a good deal of fun and instruction out of "Scouting for Boys", and some of them are really capable Scouts".
-So clearly he not only knew they existed, (and in meaningful numbers too, since by no means every Girl Scout in the Country would have thought to send him a Christmas card or had the means to do it, so it's significant that he said many had actually done so), at least 9 months before the rally was held, but also, it's significant that he publicly acknowledged as much.
-And he doesn't sound surprised, or in any sense negative, about the Girl Scouts - indeed quite the opposite, calling them Girl Scouts in capitals and without any caveats or inverted commas, and describing them as "really capable Scouts", which he certainly didn't need to do.
-So they weren't being labelled or treated as in any way unofficial, or improper, even though at that time Baden-Powell regularly criticised 'monkey patrols' of Scouts who wore the Scout clothes and enjoyed the fun activities but didn't do the good deeds.
+So clearly he not only knew they existed, (and in meaningful numbers too, since by no means every Girl Scout in the Country would have thought to send him a Christmas card and had the means to do it, so it's significant that he said many had actually done so), at least 9 months before the rally was held, but also, it's significant that he publicly acknowledged as much.
+And he doesn't sound surprised, or in any sense negative, about Girl Scouts having been in contact - indeed quite the opposite, in calling them Girl Scouts in capitals and without any caveats or inverted commas, and describing them as "really capable Scouts", which he certainly didn't need to do.
+So they weren't being labelled or treated as in any way unofficial, or improper, even though at that time Baden-Powell regularly used his column to criticise 'monkey patrols' of boys who wore the Scout clothes and enjoyed the fun activities but didn't do the good deeds.

-Secondly, reports make it clear that around 1,000 Girl Scouts attended the rally at Crystal Palace - presumably having applied for tickets in the regular way alongside their Scout brothers, given that they were all apparently admitted without any fuss.
-The small group who famously gatecrashed the event - only gatecrashed because their decision to go was a last-minute one, hence they had no tickets, and so having turned up late, they opted to try to literally gatecrash in the hope that no-one would stop them to ask for their tickets!
-It seems more likely that it was the late arrival and gatecrashing behaviour that a distinguished army officer like Robert Baden-Powell was disapproving of, when he came by to inspect all the Patrols - not the fact that there were girls at the rally at all.
-And - there was a Scottish Scout Rally held near Glasgow that year (which Girl Scouts were apparently present at by invitation) and at which Robert Baden-Powell had been guest of honour, so he would have encountered Girl Scouts there . . .
+Secondly, reports make it clear that several hundred Girl Scouts attended the rally at Crystal Palace - the majority presumably having applied for tickets in the regular way alongside their Scout brothers, given that they were all apparently admitted to the event without any fuss.
+The small group who famously gatecrashed the event - only gatecrashed because their decision to go was a last-minute one, hence they had no tickets, and so having turned up late, they opted to try to literally gatecrash in the hope that no-one would stop them to check their tickets!
+It seems more likely to be the late arrival and gatecrashing behaviour that a distinguished army officer like Robert Baden-Powell was disapproving of, when he came by inspecting all the Patrols - not the fact that there were girls at the rally at all.
+And - there was a Scottish Scout Rally held near Glasgow earlier that year (which Girl Scouts were apparently present at by invitation) and at which Robert Baden-Powell had been guest of honour, so he would have encountered Girl Scouts there . . .

 It is also wise to mention at this point that the most important source of first-hand factual information for anyone seeking to research Guide history is the official notices printed in the magazines (The Scout, Home Notes, Golden Rule, the Girl Guides Gazette, The Guide, Today's Guide, Senior Branch News, The Guider, Guiding), in the handbooks for each section, and in copies of 'Policy, Organisation and Rules' (POR), the Guiding Manual, and 'The Guide's Book of Rules' - all of which are reliable factual sources issued directly from Headquarters or under their official authority - so they are the prime source for factual information which can be relied upon.
 Other officially-authorised publications such as 'Girl Guide Badges and How to Win Them', 'Hints on Girl Guide Badges', and the Letts 'Girl Guide Diary' have useful information which can be presumed to be reliable too.

-Several newspapers have online archives (including The Times and The Scotsman) which are searchable - these can be really valuable for obtaining firsthand, period accounts of events, giving a flavour of what the 'attitude of the time' was . . .
+Several newspapers have online archives (including The Times and The Scotsman) which are searchable - these can be really valuable for obtaining firsthand, period accounts of events from independent authoritative observers, giving a flavour of what the 'attitude of the time' was . . .